 This also goes for things like buying home decor items, then deciding that it doesn’t match the other things in your house.

-Make sure that you like the things that you’re buying, because most sellers won’t let you return things because you bought a bunch of things and want to return most of them.
+Make sure that you like the things in your Etsy order, because most sellers won’t let you return things just because you bought a bunch of things and want to return most of them.

 This falls under the “just didn’t like it” buyer’s remorse situation I described above, and it’s not a good reason for a refund on Etsy.